-This article introduces Content as a service, the increasingly popular and relatively new kind of CMS.
-Whereas the traditional web CMS like WordPress and Drupal try to be the single solution for both managing content and creating websites, CaaS vendors focus purely on content management without taking opinions about the output - which still could be websites, but also print, mobile apps, and other devices and channels.
+This article introduces content infrastructure and Content as a service as a way to think about content management.
+Whereas the traditional web CMS like WordPress and Drupal try to be the single solution for both managing content and creating websites, CaaS vendors focus purely on content management without taking opinions about the output — which still could be websites, but also print, mobile apps, and other devices and channels.

-In this 10-min read you will learn what CaaS is, how it compares to the existing CMS, in which contexts it makes sense to go CaaS, and see some projects built on top of CaaS.
+In this article you will learn what CaaS is, how it compares to the existing CMS, in which contexts it makes sense to go CaaS, and see some projects built on top of CaaS.
 We'll also touch on topics such as reasoning why CaaS appeared and how to properly evaluate CaaS solutions.
+We'll also explain the content of content infrastructure and how that fits into the CaaS approach.

 Table of contents